mesg-foundation/mesg-js/README.md

 `inputs` is containing the task's inputs as defined in its `service.yml`.

 `outputs` is containing the task's outputs as function as defined in its `service.yml`.
-The `outputs` function return a `Promise` and should **ONLY BE CALLED ONCE** per task's execution with the desired data as parameter.
+The `outputs` function returns a `Promise` and should **ONLY BE CALLED ONCE** per executed task with the desired data as parameters.

 ### Example

-Let's take a multiplication service as example.
+Let's use a multiplication service as an example.
 Its `service.yml` is:
 ```yml
 name: "service multiplication"
 tasks: